OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_eras.md

 MENTORS: [@aldebran](https://bitbucket.org/aldebran/) , [@OPersian](https://bitbucket.org/OPersian/)

+DESCRIPTION:

 Solar storms are responsible for disruption of satellite communication, and damage to space electronical equipments.
+The storms have to be taken into account also for EVA and habitat maintenance activities, as the higher levels of radiation brought by them have a detrimental effect on the crew member's health.

-Prediction of these storms are essential to prevent damage.
-A lot of astronomical data is generated on a daily basis, and this can be used for machine learning to predict solar storms
+Prediction of these storms are essential to prevent said damage.
+A lot of astronomical data is generated on a daily basis, and this could be used in conjunction with machine learning methods to predict solar storms.

 In this project, the student will be required to: